wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    ### Entra = Azure Active Directory

-   Azure Active Directory (AAD) was rebranding in 2023 to <a target="_blank" href="https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/new-name">Microsoft Entra ID</a>.
+   In 2023, Microsoft rebranded "Azure Active Directory (AAD)" to <a target="_blank" href="https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/new-name">Microsoft Entra ID</a>. [<a target="_blank" href="https://www.youtube.com/watch?v=ThT3n2Yass4">VIDEO</a>]

+   > The word "entra" means "entrance" (enter in) in Italian.
+It's a nod to the fact that Microsoft Entra ID is the gateway to Microsoft 365 and Azure services.

-   When someone signs up for a Microsoft cloud service subscription (such as Microsoft Azure, Office 365, Microsoft Intune, etc.), a dedicated instance of <strong>Azure AD (Active Directory)</strong> is created automatically.
+   When someone signs up for a Microsoft cloud service subscription (such as Microsoft Azure, Office 365, Microsoft Intune, etc.), a dedicated instance of <strong>Entra (Azure AD)</strong> is created automatically.

    READ: <a target="_blank" href="https://microsoftlearning.github.io/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Walkthroughs/19-Use%20the%20Azure%20Pricing%20Calculator.html"><img width="20" alt="pricing" src="https://code.benco.io/icon-collection/azure-patterns/calculator-pricing-details.svg"></a> <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/active-directory/">Azure Active Directory pricing</a>.